PTNUSASATUINTIARTHA-DOKU/doku-prestashop-o2o-plugin/README.md

 1. O2O Convenience Store
     - Alfamart O2O

+## DOKU PrestaShop Already Supported `doku_log`
+​
+This `doku_log` is useful to help simplify the process of checking if an issue occurs related to the payment process using the DOKU Plugin.
+If there are problems or problems using the plugin, you can contact our team by sending this doku_log file. `Doku_log` will record all transaction processes from any channel by date.

+​
+## How to use and take doku_log file?
+​
+1. Open your `prestashop` directory on your store's webserver.
+2. Create folder `doku_log` in your directory store's, so plugin will automatically track log in your store's webserver.
+3. Then check `doku_log` and open file in your store's webserver.
+4. You will see `doku log` file by date.
+5. And you can download the file.
+6. If an issue occurs, you can send this `doku_log` file to the team to make it easier to find the cause of the issue.

 ## How to Install
 1. Download the plugin from this repository.
 2. Extract the plugin and compress folder "jokulo2o" into zip file